Raymond E. Wilt Memorial Highway

 Temporary end of I-279 in Franklin Park in 1983.

 All of that changed on October 16, 1969 at 11 AM, when it became a "bridge that is going somewhere."
 That was when traffic began to cross the bridge for the first time, on what was called "Bridge Day."
-The name coined because not only was the Fort Duquesne opening, but also the Birmingham and Vanport Bridges opened and the Point and Manchester Bridges were demolished.
+The name coined because not only was the Fort Duquesne opening, but also the Birmingham and Vanport Bridges opened and the Point and Manchester Bridges were demolished that day.

 Construction taking place on the Fort Duquesne Bridge.